altomator/Image_Retrieval/README.md

 It outputs a CSV file per input image, what can be merged in one file:
 >cat OUT_csv/*.csv > ./data.csv

-3. Finally import the classification in the metadata files:
+3. Finally import the classification in the metadata files.
+Mind to set the `$classifCBIR` var to "dnn" before:
 >perl toolbox.pl -importDF IN_md

-An object_detection.py script performs in a similar way to make content classification, thanks to a GoogLeNet network:
+An object_detection.py script performs in a similar way to make content classification, thanks to a GoogLeNet network (see this [post](https://www.pyimagesearch.com/2017/08/21/deep-learning-with-opencv/) for details).
+It can handle a dozen of classes (person, boat, aeroplane...):

 >python object_detection.py --prototxt MobileNetSSD_deploy.prototxt.txt --model MobileNetSSD_deploy.caffemodel --dir IN_img